mikeobrien/mikeobrien.github.com/_posts/2013-8-24-edimax-raspberry-pi.md

 ...
 ```

 - Try plugging the adapter into the other USB port on the pi.
-Was having a terrible time getting it to work, did this and voilà!
+Was having a terrible time getting it to work, did this and voila!
 - Make sure you are plugged into a powered hub.
 I guess this can be a problem as the adapter draws more current than some ports can provide.
 If you don't see the blue light flashing on the adapter this might be the issue.
 - Hit the [pi add-ons forum](http://www.raspberrypi.org/phpBB3/viewforum.php?f=45).
 And don't ask me in the comments because I'm just as clueless as you.